saritay13/mancala/readMe.md

   - Java8 compatible

 Guide to run the game:
- - Go to ManacalaApplication class and run the application
+ - Go to ManacalaApplication class and run the class
  - Once service is up and running Go to browser and type below URL to see the list of mancala api: http://localhost:8087/swagger-ui/index.html
  - In case of any issues with the application running port kindly update below property in application.properties for desired port: